Sunscape Farms is on the forefront of safe growing practices. Please read our FAQ below for details.

 We are on the frontlines of the battle to keep our environment, soil, and produce healthy and happy (see growing practices for details).
 Sunscape Farms Owner and Operator Nate Savage attends classes and research groups during the winter to keep on the cutting edge of the best natural growing practices.

 We often set aside some of our land to trial the latest Organic practices developed by Cornell University.
-For example, last year we planted some rows of eggplant specifically so we could test a new natural method of insect control.
+For example, years ago we planted some rows of eggplant specifically so we could test a new natural method of insect control.
 This method involved biological controls, which consists of harmless insects feeding on harmful insects, eliminating the need for pesticides.
+Beneficial insects are now our primary means of pest control.

 We do not cut corners when it comes to cost.
 We use the more expensive, natural growing methods.
 Our Sustainable growing practices have transformed our farm’s soil; before we began farming it, our soil was rejected by other farmers as being of marginal quality (leeched of nutrients and barely able to grow anything) but under our care it has become a flourishing soil that grows the beautiful produce you see at our stand.
 Now that is sustainable agriculture!